Dinner is an important aspect of any country’s culture. The Dutch, like in other aspects of their lives, like to keep dinner as efficient as possible.

 There is a historical explanation for this early time for dinner.
-The time for dinner and lunch was influenced by the socio-economical circumstances of the 19th century.
+The time for dinner and lunch was influenced by the socio-economic circumstances of the 19th century.
 Lower social classes would eat a warm meal around midday, while the higher classes would eat at 3 PM.
 With the introduction of factory work, working-class people no longer had the time to go home for a meal.

 On the other hand, middle-class families, starting with the 20th century, moved their warm meals from 3 PM to 6 PM so that middle-class women could better benefit from the possibilities of shopping, as shopping centres started to appear around towns.
 By the 1960s, most families ate a meal in the evenings, in the time interval between 5 and 6 PM.

 We know what you’re thinking.
 What are you supposed to do around 9 or 10 PM, when you’ll feel hungry again?
 The answer is very straightforward.
-Be a responsible adult and go to bed at that time, instead of staying up until 2 AM watching memes!
+Be a responsible adult and go to bed at that time, instead of staying up until 2 AM watching YouTube!

 What to expect from the actual dinner?

 So you’ve been invited to your first Dutch dinner and don’t really know what to expect.
 Well, first things first, be on time!
 Dutch people take their time very seriously and not being on time can be perceived as very rude and disrespectful.
 Worse than not being on time is cancelling last minute, so be mindful of other people.